openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 # Verifier Attestation JWT {#verifier_attestation_jwt}

 The Verifier Attestation JWT is a JWT especially designed to allow a Wallet to authenticate a Verifier in a secure and flexible manner.
 A Verifier Attestation JWT is issued to the Verifier by a party that wallets trust for the purpose of authentication and authorization of Verifiers.
 The way this trust established is out of scope of this specification.
 Every Verifier is bound to a public key, the Verifier MUST always present a Verifier Attestation JWT along with the proof of possession for this key.
-In the case of the `client_id_scheme` `verifier_attestation`, the authorization request is signed with this key, which serves as proof of possession.
+In the case of the Client Identifier Scheme `verifier_attestation`, the authorization request is signed with this key, which serves as proof of possession.

 A Verifier Attestation JWT MUST contain the following claims: